stonylinux/mitigating_large_adversarial_perturbations_on_X-MAS/README.md

       The numbers in the prediction accuracies can be little different (actually very litte different) accordiing to the floating-point formats (e.g. half vs single vs double) that machines support.

    2) mitigation runs several ImageMagick's "convert" scripts such that you need to have ImageMaick (https://imagemagick.org/index.php) on your environment.

+   3) $\epsilon$ of an adversarial example is noted as "eps#" in the adversarial example file.
+      <pre> ambulance_ifgsm_adversarial_eps64.png: ambulance image crafted by the basic iterative FGSM attack with $\epsilon$ = 64
+       ambulance_fgsm_adversarial_eps16.png: ambulance image crafted by the fast FGSM attack with $\epsilon$ = 16
+       ambulance_ifgsm_ll_adversarial_eps64.png: ambulance image crafted by the iterative least-likely FGSM attack with $\epsilon$ = 64

-   3) The benign versions of the adversarial examples on this site end with "_224x224.png"
+   4) The benign versions of the adversarial examples on this site end with "_224x224.png"
-      e.g.) ambulance_224x224.png is the benign version of the adversarial example "ambulance_ifgsm_adversarial_eps64.png".
+      <pre> ambulance_224x224.png is the benign version of the adversarial example "ambulance_ifgsm_adversarial_eps64.png".

 2. Once you get the adversarial example "adversarial_example.png", you can run the mitigation script as below.